primatejs/primate/docs/docs/store.md

 The first argument of the function that `actions` returns, `client`, represents a client of the underlying driver package itself.
-For example, if you're using the SQLite driver, which uses the `better-sqlite3` package, you'd be getting a client that's been initialized using the following code:
+For example, if you're using the SQLite driver, which uses the `better-sqlite3` package, you'd be getting a client that's been initialized using this code.

 ```js
 import Database from "better-sqlite3";